johannesvogt/simple-user-service/README.md

 * Maven 3

 #### How does it work
-* The contract-first API is defined in 'swagger.yaml', related objects and interfaces are generated on `mvn build:compile`
+* The contract-first API is defined in 'swagger.yaml', related objects and interfaces are generated on `mvn clean compile`
 * The in-memory h2 DB is populated on startup (see `src/main/resources/data.sql`)

-#### Build and Start
+#### Build and Run
 * `mvn clean compile` to build and generate sources
 * `mvn spring-boot:run` to start application on 'http://localhost:8080/'